 How technology leveled the playing field among drivers

-First there’s the navigation systems.
+First, there are the navigation systems.
 Ten years ago, having a navigation system in your car cost about 10% of the price of your vehicle.
 Instead, drivers relied on printable directions from sources like MapQuest to get from point A to point B. Reports show that printed maps were a huge distraction for drivers resulting in safety concerns.
 If you think texting while driving is a major distraction, try reading a map while driving.
 Today, the majority of new cars have a navigation system—usually a touch screen—that comes standard.
-Additionally, the navigation has been voice enabled meaning drivers don’t even need to look at the screen for directions.
+Additionally, the navigation has been voice-enabled meaning drivers don’t even need to look at the screen for directions.

 Want to stay connected on all things mobile?